WeihaoHe-cys/WeihaoHe-cys.github.io/essays/smartQuestion.md

 ---
 layout: essay
 type: essay
-title: "Make your questions be taken seriously"
+title: "What is a smart question"
 # All dates must be YYYY-MM-DD format!
 date: 2015-09-08
 published: true